 7 pm Orval Harrison, “History and Flora of the Wyoming Range.”
 The history portion will be oriented toward scientific exploration, geography, and natural resources.

 7 am Annual business meeting

 9 am TriBasin Divide.
-Co-leaders: Julie Kraft, Supervisor, Sublette County Weed and Pest; Karen Clause, Range Management Specialist, NRCS; and Jill Randall, Habitat Biologist, Wyoming Game and Fish.
+Co-leaders: Julie Kraft, Supervisor, Sublette County Weed and Pest; Karen Clause, Range Management Specialist, NRCS; and Jill Randall, Terrestrial Habitat Biologist, Wyoming Game and Fish.

 Charmaine will be leading an informal excursion southward to visit some unusual species.
 More information to come!